-State Route (SR) 182 is a two-lane conventional highway.
+State Route (SR) 182 is a two-lane conventional hightway that is part of the State Freeway & Expressway system (California Streets & Highways Code Section 250-257).
 SR 182 begins at the junction of US 395 near Bridgeport in Mono County extending 12.65 miles to the Nevada state line.
-It is a northeasterly major collector linking Mason Valley and western Nevada to US 395 in California.
-Light commercial and rural goods movement share SR 182 with recreational travelers and local traffic.
-Also, SR 182 functions as an alternate route in the event of emergency closures on US 395 north of Bridgeport.
+It is a northeasterly major collector linking Mason Valley and eastern Nevada to US 395 in California.
+Light commericial and rural goods movement share SR 182 with recreational travelers and local traffic.
+Also, SR 182 functions as an alternate route in the event of emergency closures on US 395.
 Segment 1 of the route provides access to Bryant Field Airport, Bridgeport Indian Colony, local housing, and recreational areas around Bridgeport Reservoir.
 Segment 2 provides access to the central-western Nevada region.
-Recent traffic data was analyzed using 2014 as a base year (BY) and 2034 as a horizon year (HY) for projecting operational conditions.
+Recent traffic data was analyzed throughout this document using 2014 as a base year (BY) and 2034 as a horizon year (HY) for projecting operational conditions.